metosin/muuntaja/README.md

 * by default, over 5x faster than `[ring-middleware-format "0.7.0"]` (JSON request & response).
 * by default, faster than `[ring/ring-json "0.4.0"]` (JSON requests & responses).

-There is also a new low-level JSON encoder (in `muuntaja.json`) on top of [Jackson Databind](https://github.com/FasterXML/jackson-databind) and protocols supporting hand-crafted responses => up to 5x faster than `[cheshire "5.6.3"]`.
+There is also a new low-level JSON encoder (in `muuntaja.json`) directly on top of [Jackson Databind](https://github.com/FasterXML/jackson-databind) and protocols supporting hand-crafted responses => up to 5x faster than `[cheshire "5.6.3"]`.